A still from the film 'All We Imagine As Light' The Hindu

 As the Telegraph article informs us, the film centers on Prabha and Anu, two nurses from Kerala navigating the bustling metropolis of Mumbai.
 Their lives, seemingly hemmed in by routine and responsibility, take an unexpected turn.
 A gift from Prabha's estranged husband disrupts the carefully constructed facade, while Anu yearns for a private moment with her boyfriend.
 Their escape to a coastal town becomes a catalyst for transformation, a chance to break free from societal constraints and explore their dreams simmering beneath the surface.

-However, Cannes 2024 promises to be a battle royale.
+Cannes 2024 promises to be a battle royale.
 Kapadia's film squares off against cinematic heavyweights like Francis Ford Coppola's Megalopolis and Yorgos Lanthimos' Kind of Kindness.
 David Cronenberg's The Shrouds and Andrea Arnold's Bird add further intrigue to the competition.
 It's a testament to Kapadia's abilities that All We Imagine As Light stands tall amongst such established auteurs.
+Although, eventually, it was Sean Baker's Anora that cinched the award.

-The wait for the festival's opening night (May 14) is palpable.
-Will Kapadia become the first Indian director since Shaji N Karun in 1994 to claim the Palme d'Or?
+The wait for the awards (January 6) is palpable.
+Will Kapadia become the first Indian director ever to claim the Golden Globe?
 Regardless of the outcome, one thing is certain: Payal Kapadia has ignited a spotlight on Indian cinema, illuminating its artistic depth and promising a future brimming with captivating stories.
 As the Cannes cameras start rolling, all eyes are on All We Imagine As Light, a beacon of artistic triumph for Indian cinema.